quantumlib/Stim/glue/crumpy/README.md

 **Note**: If you are working in a Jupyter notebook and re-bundle the JavaScript, you may need to restart the notebook kernel and rerun any widget-displaying code for the changes to take effect.

+### Install from source

+After creating the bundle, you can install the package from source:

+1. Navigate to `glue/crumpy`
+2. Run `pip install -e .` in your favorite Python environment

 <!-- SPHINX-START -->